 Where to Apply

-Marriage license applications may be completed Monday through Friday, 8 a.m. to 4 p.m. in the Office of the Milwaukee County Clerk, County Courthouse - Room 105, 901 North 9th Street, Milwaukee.
+You can obtain a marriage license from the clerk of any county in the State of Wisconsin.
+If applying for the license in Milwaukee County, marriage license applications may be completed Monday through Friday, 8 a.m. to 4 p.m. by appointment only in the Office of the Milwaukee County Clerk, County Courthouse - Room 105, 901 North 9th Street, Milwaukee.

 When to Apply

 A wedding date must be set prior to application.
-The marriage license application must be completed at least seven days but not more than 30 days before the wedding date.
-The license is valid for 30 days upon the issuance date
+The marriage license application must be completed a minimum of four days prior to the wedding date and our on-line calendar allows you to book up to 30 days prior to the wedding date.
+The license is valid for 60 days upon the issuance date.

 How Much Does It Cost